Let’s talk about money

 - Participants struggle to talk about shifting their budgets to reflect their stated values.

 - Those that paid us the highest with their money or time are fired up!
 They have stayed connected and they are pushing this work with their children, friendships, workplaces, vacations, budgets, and places where they hold power.
-You will hear more from them in Part 2.

 Why we are shifting